peraharju/e-ink-gauges/README.md

 For RPi3/3B/3B+ check line 142 in file lib/DEV_Config.c

 Added '5 minutes to start' countdown timer.
-Instead of depth the display presents minutes and second to regatta start (there is usually enough water under starting line).
+Instead of depth the display presents minutes and second to regatta start (there is usually enough water under starting line).<br>

-Timer is started either by pressing button or via Bluetooth connection from paired Android device using RFCOMM app, for instance Arduino Bluetooth controller in Terminal mode.
+Timer is started either by pressing button or via Bluetooth connection from paired Android device using RFCOMM app, for instance Arduino Bluetooth controller in Terminal mode.<br>
-Button acts connecting shortly purple wire HRDY (8) and brown wire GDN (2) in SPI connector that comes with Pi HAT.

-Command '5'  from Blutooth terminal starts the timer, na stops.
+Button acts connecting shortly purple wire HRDY (8) and brown wire GDN (2) in SPI connector that comes with Pi HAT. </br> Command '5'  from Blutooth terminal starts the timer, na stops.

-There are several instructions how to make the connection, for instance:
+There are several instructions how to make the connection, for instance: <br>
 https://iotmyway.wordpress.com/2018/10/24/connecting-raspberry-pi-3-to-android-via-blueterm/

 Check these lines in file:
-/etc/systemd/system/dbus-org.bluez.service

-[Service]
+/etc/systemd/system/dbus-org.bluez.service</br>
+[Service]</br>

-ExecStart=/usr/lib/bluetooth/bluetoothd -C
+ExecStart=/usr/lib/bluetooth/bluetoothd -C</br>
 ExecStartPost=/usr/bin/sdptool add SP

-To start bluetooth connection -> python3 bluecom.py &
+To start bluetooth connection -> python3 bluecom.py &</br>
 in directory where myboat executable is.

 ![Alt text](/pic/rileygauges.jpg?raw=true "Gauges")